DMedina559/bedrock-server-manager/docs/source/extras/installation.md

 ---

+## 4. Environment Variables

+You can configure the application using environment variables.
+These variables take precedence over the configuration file.

+*   `BSM_DATA_DIR`: Overrides the default directory where the application stores data (servers, backups, etc.).
+*   `BSM_DB_URL`: Overrides the database connection URL found in the configuration file.

-## 4. Database Configuration
+## 5. Database Configuration

 Bedrock Server Manager uses SQLAlchemy to connect to a database.
 By default, it uses a SQLite database, but you can configure it to use other databases like MySQL, MariaDB, or PostgreSQL.

 To use a different database, you need to:
 1. Install the necessary database driver.
-2. Set the `db_url` in your configuration file to the correct database connection string.
+2. Set the `db_url` in your configuration file OR set the `BSM_DB_URL` environment variable to the correct database connection string.

 ### Installing Database Drivers